-If the vehicle has the 6.2L V8 engine (VIN Code P), use premium unleaded gasoline with a posted octane rating of 91 or higher.
-For best performance, use premium unleaded gasoline with a posted octane rating of 93.
-You can also use regular unleaded gasoline rated at 87 octane or higher, but the vehicle's acceleration could be slightly reduced, and a slight audible knocking noise, commonly referred to as spark knock, might be heard.
-If the octane rating is less than 87, a heavy knocking noise might be heard when driving.
+If the vehicle has an L99 or LS3 V8 engine, use premium unleaded gasoline with a posted octane rating of 91 or higher.
+Regular unleaded gasoline rated at 87 octane or higher can be used, but acceleration could be reduced, and an audible knocking noise may be heard.
+If the octane is less than 87, a heavy knocking noise may be heard.
 If this occurs, use a gasoline rated at 87 octane or higher as soon as possible.
-Otherwise, you could damage the engine.
-If heavy knocking is heard when using gasoline rated at 87 octane or higher, the engine needs service.
+Otherwise, the engine could be damaged.
+If heavy knocking is heard when using gasoline with a higher octane rating. the engine needs service.